2023 Most Popular Communications Technology/Support Master's Degree Schools in the Middle Atlantic Region

 About 40% of the students majoring in communications technologies and support at the school are women while 60% are male.

-Read full report on Communications Technologies & Support at LIU Post
+Full Communications Technologies & Support at LIU Post Report

 About 63% of the students majoring in communications technologies and support at the school are women while 38% are male.

-Johns Hopkins University came in at #6 in this year’s edition of the Most Popular Communications Technology/Support Master’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the city of Baltimore, Johns Hopkins is a private not-for-profit college with a fairly large student population.
+Johns Hopkins University ranked #6 on this year’s Most Popular Communications Technology/Support Master’s Degree Schools in the Middle Atlantic Region list.
+Located in the large city of Baltimore, Johns Hopkins is a private not-for-profit college with a fairly large student population.

 Women make up 17% of the communications technologies and support majors at the school.